WRFitch/TABL/Fix List.md

   - app currently doesn't ask for location permissions, might be to do with that.

 - RecyclerItemClickListener.java has not been fully tested

+###Project Architecture
+- At some point we're going to need to refactor the methods that get the default data
+  - this can probably be left until a better solution is found during sprint 4